4WD on Fraser Island: The perfect adventure in 3 days

 Red Canyon & The Pinnacles

-The Red Canyon & the Pinnacles on K’gari Island are a pretty unique part of the island and definitely worth to stop by.
+The Red Canyon & the Pinnacles on K’gari Island are a pretty unique part of the island and definitely worth stopping by.
 When you drive along the sand dunes and green lush bushes after you visited the SS Maheno Wreck, the landscape will change suddenly into dark red sand cliffs and rock formations.

 Very obvious that I stopped to take some photos but even when I was driving past next to the Red Canyon, I couldn’t stop watching how beautiful it was.